mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 }
 </code></pre>

-<p>Following the addition of the initialization line, you would need to create two initialization files - one for Mock mode and the other for Production.
+<p>We have recently introduced two initialization methods for the SDK.
+One for the Mock mode and another for 'release' mode, i.e. production.
+Following the addition of the initialization line above, you would need to create two initialization files - one for Mock mode and the other for production, in order to enable the initialization.</p>

+<h3>Adding the RelayrSdkInitializer.java file</h3>

+<p><strong>In your Project tree</strong> navigate to <em>app>src</em>.
+Continue by creating the following directory path: <em>debug/java/io/relayr/demo/thermometer</em> for the mock mode and <em>/release/java/io/relayr/demo/thermometer</em> for the release/production mode.  </p>

+<p>Create the <strong>RelayrSdkInitializer.java</strong> file under the above paths</p>

-The code in the files is shown <a href="https://github.com/relayr/android-demo-apps/blob/tutorial/step4/thermometer/src/debug/java/io/relayr/demo/thermometer/RelayrSdkInitializer.java">here for mock-mode</a> and <a href="https://github.com/relayr/android-demo-apps/blob/tutorial/step4/thermometer/src/release/java/io/relayr/demo/thermometer/RelayrSdkInitializer.java">here for release-mode</a>.</p>
+<p>The code which should be added to the files is shown <a href="https://github.com/relayr/android-demo-apps/blob/tutorial/step4/thermometer/src/debug/java/io/relayr/demo/thermometer/RelayrSdkInitializer.java">here for mock-mode</a> and <a href="https://github.com/relayr/android-demo-apps/blob/tutorial/step4/thermometer/src/release/java/io/relayr/demo/thermometer/RelayrSdkInitializer.java">here for release-mode</a>.
+You could simply copy and paste it into your project.</p>

 <p>At this point, the class doesn't recognize the RelayrSdk so it marks it
 in red, as an error. you will need to add another import statement, so that Studio can